mashmatrix/msmx-sheet-integration-examples/README.md

 $ sfdx automig:load --inputdir data/books -u msmx-sheet-integration
 ```

-7. Open Mashmatrix Sheet to confirm the loaded books/records are accessible.
+8. Open Mashmatrix Sheet to confirm the loaded books/records are accessible.

 ```sh
 $ sfdx force:org:open -u msmx-sheet-integration -p /lightning/n/msmxSheet__MashmatrixSheet
 ```

-8. Confim IDs of the books listed in left sidebar (from book setting menu), and memo them with their name.
+9. Confim IDs of the books listed in left sidebar (from book setting menu), and memo them with their name.

-9. Open "Mashmatrix Sheet Integration Examples" app from app launcher.
+10. Open "Mashmatrix Sheet Integration Examples" app from app launcher.

-10. Focus on "Map Integration" tab, open "Edit Page" from right top menu.
+11. Focus on "Map Integration" tab, open "Edit Page" from right top menu.

-11. Select "Account Search" component, replace "Book ID" value to the memoed book ID of "Account/Contact" book in step 8.
+12. Select "Account Search" component, replace "Book ID" value to the memoed book ID of "Account/Contact" book in step 9.
 So to "Account Map" and "Contact in Selected Account" components.

+13. Focus on "Dynamic Interaction" tab, open "Edit Page" from right top menu.

+14. Select the first and second "Mashmatrix Sheet" component in left pane, replace "Book ID" value to the copied book Id of "Account/Contact" book in step 9.

-12. Focus on "Filter Control Integration" tab, open "Edit Page" from right top menu.
+15. Focus on "Filter Control Integration" tab, open "Edit Page" from right top menu.

-13. Select "Accommodations Result" component, replace "Book ID" value to the copied book Id of "Accommodation" book in step 8.
+16. Select "Accommodations Result" component, replace "Book ID" value to the copied book Id of "Accommodation" book in step 9.

-14. Focus on "Message Debug" tab, open "Edit Page" from right top menu.
+17. Focus on "Message Debug" tab, open "Edit Page" from right top menu.

-15. Select "Mashmatrix Sheet" component in the left pane, replace "Book ID" value to the copied book Id of "Book for Event/Message Debug"
+18. Select "Mashmatrix Sheet" component in the left pane, replace "Book ID" value to the copied book Id of "Book for Event/Message Debug"

-16. Focus on "Custom Event" tab, open "Edit Page" from right top menu.
+19. Focus on "Custom Event" tab, open "Edit Page" from right top menu.

-17. Select "Mashmatrix Sheet" component in left pane, replace "Book ID" value to the copied book Id of "Custom Event" book in step 8.
+20. Select "Mashmatrix Sheet" component in left pane, replace "Book ID" value to the copied book Id of "Custom Event" book in step 9.

 ## Examples